TEAMMATES/teammates/docs/development.md

   * Press Ctrl+Shift+J to bring up the Web Console.
   * Click on the settings button at the bottom right corner.
   * Under the General tab, check "Disable Cache".

+* If you are planning to test against a production server, specify the path to Chrome's user data directory in `test.chrome.userdata.path` value in `test.properties`.
+    *  This is used to bypass login by using previous login data.

 * The chromedriver process started by the test suite will not automatically get killed after the tests have finished executing.<br>
   You will need to manually kill these processes after the tests are done.